 Night time driving restrictions

-Except in the circumstances listed below, provisional driver's licence holders are not permitted to drive between midnight and am for the first 6 months that they hold a driver's licence (or periods amounting to an aggregate of six months) unless the driving is:
+Provisional driver's licence holders are not permitted to drive between midnight and am for the first six months that they hold a driver's licence (or periods amounting to an aggregate of six months) unless the driving is:

-- For the purpose of travelling to or from employment and by the shortest practicable route for achieving that purpose; or
+- For the purpose of travelling to or from employment and by the shortest practicable route for achieving that purpose,

-- For the purpose of travelling to or from schooling and by the shortest practicable route for achieving that purpose; and
+- For the purpose of travelling to or from schooling and by the shortest practicable route for achieving that purpose,

 - In the case of travel from employment or schooling, the travel commences as soon as is practicable after the employment or schooling ceases.

 Provisional licence drivers stopped by police between midnight and am will need to demonstrate they meet these exceptions.
 If they cannot, their licence will not be valid (i.e. they will be deemed to be driving unlicensed) and subsequent penalties will apply.

 Night time driving restrictions come into effect immediately upon the applicant passing their Practical Driving Assessment (PDA) and paying for the granting of their provisional driver's licence.

 0.00% (zero) Blood Alcohol Content (BAC), first and subsequent offences

 Novice drivers are one of many groups subject to 0.00% Blood Alcohol Content (BAC).

 |> 0 but < 0.02||$100||$150||$300||3 demerit points *|